Zankomag/PasswordManager/README.md

 # Password Manager Bot
 Asp NET Core bot that helps you to manage your accounts.

-## Important!
-Current version of bot does not include encryption modules.
-Encryption system will be updated in future versions.

 ## How to deploy on Linux server
 There must be installed dotnet core, nginx and SSL certificate on your web-server to use webhook.
 Do not forget to update SSL certificate in time!